Grounding validation for tool-calling AI agents and RAG pipelines.

 Detection

-Every claim in the response is extracted, matched to source data, and verified — deterministic rules on structured data, with optional semantic fallback for free-text.
+Every claim in the response is extracted, matched to source data, and verified — without an LLM judge.

 Prices, dates, quantities, percentages — any number that drifts from the source data.